Discover more from The Feminist Kitchen

 I always get emotional at reunions like this.
 While we were standing for the photo in front of the shelves that are already holding the books of our late fellow food writer Virginia B. Wood, I felt a little tingle of grief in my throat and ancestral joy up my spine.

-These women intimidated the hell out of me.
-And they showed me such kindness.
+These women intimidated the hell out of me, but they showed me such kindness.
 I don’t know what food writer I would have become without their influence.

 What an honor to participate in something that feels bigger than the three of us.

-When it was all said and done, we contributed a total of 163 books — a fraction of Virginia’s collection — to the Cookbook Cafe.
-The oldest dates back to 1957, and the most recent from 2021, the year the newspaper stopped having a full time food writer.
+When it was all said and done, Kitty and I contributed a total of 163 books — a fraction of Virginia’s collection — to the Cookbook Cafe.
+The oldest dates back to 1957, and the most recent from 2021, the year the newspaper stopped having a full-time food writer.

-While I had the books at home, I catalogued them, so you can see which books at there and search by title, author or year.
+While I had the books at home, I cataloged them, so you can see which books are there and search by title, author, or year.
 I have a very basic catalog started for Virginia’s books that I hope to polish later this year.
 (VBW had closer to 300 cookbooks in her collection when she died, and although there are plenty of Texas books in there, it’s more of a general cookbook collection.
 I also removed any duplicates from our collection before making the donation.)